massgt/hiring-app-front/README.md

 ## Hiring App Channel

-In the project directory, you can run:
+In this application is used to recruit engineers by the company.

 ### Dependencies